 In 1995, our technology department was added to create our Eye Tec program, which provides the latest adaptive technology for people with vision loss.

-In 1997, we began working with Marionjoy-Rehab Link to develop a driving program for persons who need telescopic glasses to meet state criteria for a daytime driver’s license.
+In 1997, we began working with a local certified driver rehabilitation program to develop a driving protocol for persons who need telescopic glasses to meet state criteria for a daytime driver’s license.

 In 2002, we moved to our new facility after conducting a successful 2 million dollar capital campaign.
 Also in 2002, we began our Residency Program in collaboration with the Illinois College of Optometry and the Chicago Lighthouse, educating new doctors of optometry in the ﬁeld of low vision rehabilitation.
 We are proud of the many doctors who have completed this program.